SnakeJazzzz/CodeGuard/codeguard/docs/README.md

 - Define technical terms on first use
 - Include alt text for images
 - Structure content logically
-- Test with screen readers
+- Use descriptive link text

 ## Feedback